siketyan/TempRa/README.md

 # TempMonitor
-Monitor the temperature, the humidity and the pressure in your room on Raspberry Pi.
+Monitors the temperature, the humidity and the pressure in your room on Raspberry Pi.

+## Features
+- Monitors every 10 minutes and insert into MySQL database.
+- Displays a graph and realtime data on the web browser.
+- Tweets the data every hour automatically.

 ## Requirements
 - Raspberry Pi (Tested on RPi 2 Model B)